rsync,

 on the target host.

-'s into the temporary directory to
+Then it cd's into the temporary directory to

-run a check script called site
+run a check script called site.

-reports issues with the
+Site reports issues with the

 instance's configuration signature in an easy to parse format.

-application's working parts are just as simple.
+The site application's working parts are just as simple.

 It looks in current directory for scripts that end in

-(for "host lint check"), and runs each
+.hlc (for "host lint check"), and runs each

 one, capturing the output from the list.
 If the output from every

-check script is empty, then site
+check script is empty, then site outputs an all clear

 message, else it outputs the list of differences reported.